hruba/english-for-designers/03-curriculum-vitae/curriculum-vitae.md

 ## Graphic designer

 I consider myself to be open-minded, creative, and with a sense of punctuality.
-I'm passionate about all forms of art but mostly about design and photography.
+I am passionate about all forms of art but mostly about design and photography.
 I think of myself as a positive and communicative person with a sense of empathy.
-I enjoy working in a team and always excited to learn new things.
-I’m a hard worker and I don’t like to do things at the last minute.
+I enjoy working in a team and I am always excited to learn new things.
+I am a hard worker and I don’t like to do things at the last minute.

 I enjoy traveling and getting to know other cultures and people.
 During my high school studies, I traveled abroad twice for half a year.
 First, I spent six months in the US where I attended high school in Colorado.
 Then two years later, I visited Australia.
 Both experiences have brought me independence, problem-solving skills, and the ability to work in a multicultural setting.
 One of my other passions is swimming, so don't be surprised if you run into me with wet hair.